 As our children move through our school they can choose to read a rich, variety of different quality reading material.
 Our children are exposed to a wide selection of classic and modern literature along with good quality non-fiction.

 A wide selection of genres and reading material are always available in each classroom as well as in our various reading areas.

 Out doors our children have the opportunity to spend time in our 'Reading cottage' or to take a book into our forest area.
 During lunch-time a reading and quiet club are available for the children to attend if they wish, or they may choose to take a book or magazine into our wooden shelter which is situated on our playground.

 Our children are encouraged to read at home 5 times a week and we ask parent/carers to make a record of this in their home/school diary.
 The children are rewarded with Dojos for 5 reads, they are also entered into a weekly raffle where they are presented in our celebration assembly with a book of their choice.

-Spring 2 Class Reads
+Summer 2 Class Reads

 Year 1- Jack and the baked beanstalk written by Colin Stimpson

 The Owl and the pussy cat written by Ian Beck is the focus book in English

 Matilda written by Roald Dahl is being read for reading for pleasure.

 Are reading for Pleasure: The Outlaw Varjak Paw SF Said